 Bernard Fanning – who was formerly Powderfinger's front man before launching a successful solo career – plays 20 and 21 February.

-Finally, Amy Shark will kick off her national tour with two shows in Cairns on 26 and 27 February, before kicking off her Cry Forever national tour.
+Finally, Amy Shark will perform over two nights in Cairns on 26 and 27 February, before kicking off her Cry Forever national tour.

 Limited tickets are available for all shows via ticketlink.com.au